larsstoker/eaton-telegraf/README.md

 # eaton-telegraf
-Telegraf container to read stats from Eaton 5PX UPS'.
+Telegraf container to read stats from Eaton 5PX UPS' using SNMP.
 Does **not** include Grafana.

 ### Usage